brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 The Starbus is a great deal slower than chartering your own spacecraft.
 The table below shows the costs and durations for different berths on the Starbus.
 Communal berths are free and cramps, a single room sleeps just one person, a suite is much larger and can sleep up to 4 - with a squeeze.
 Planetary travel is between planet orbits, Orbs and Orbitals.
 System travel is between two systems in the same cluster.
 Cluster travel is between two clusters.
 Intersector travel is not listed because the Starbus would take many months to cross into another Sector.
 If you want to change Sector, your best bet is to charter.
 For the price list see Travel - Star Bus on page 161.

 ## Spaceflight Types
 Faster than light travel has been a goal of the human race since the laws of physics made the speed of light a boundary.
 In normal space, it is a boundary but there is more to the space-time continuum than just normal space.
 This section will stay as free from science as possible.
-Every trans-light vehicle is given a Light Jump speed.
+Every trans-light vehicle is given a light jump speed.
 This speed is the number of boxes on a cluster map the craft can go in 1 hour.
 A cluster is approximately 20 squares in diameter.
 Use this a rule of thumb for unknown clusters or the actual cluster pictures for use.

 ### Grav
 When travelling between ground, space and between planets in a system, Grav is used.
 Grav works by 'surfing' down the waves created by celestial objects (stars, planets and moons).
 With Grav, it takes approximately 1 hour to travel between planets, 10 minutes between a planet and a moon.
 These figures are ship-independent as the waves that the Grav surfs on are the same for all the different craft.
 The time from low orbit to planet (or vice versa) depends on the power of the Grav engine and varies from ship to ship.
 It's normally about 4 hours.
 The time between Low and High Orbit is small and thus can be ignored.
 Grav suffers from zero gravity deficiency.
 This means that if the Grav engine is in a place where the gravities of objects around it cancel out.
 This dead zone is rare and is unlikely to last for very long but will cause the Grav ship to be stranded.

-### Light Jump
+### light jump
-A Light Jump is a method of traversing a huge distance of space in a fixed amount of time.
+A light jump is a method of traversing a huge distance of space in a fixed amount of time.
 A jump lasts one hour.
 At the end of which, you can jump again.
 The jump is in a straight line (there is no such thing as a straight line as space is curved, but simplified for ease here).
 All jumps last one hour, the faster the ship is, the further you go.
 This is because the ship takes most of this hour to accelerate and the major part of the travelling is done in the last ten seconds.
 Thus, if a ship can go at 20 and needs only to jump 10, it will still take an hour.
 All of the calculations required to cover long distances are performed by an AI and thus the crew of the ship can rest or perform other tasks while the vessel is in transit.

-For a Light Jump engine to form a bubble in which to jump, it needs to be in a gravitational low.
+For a light jump engine to form a bubble in which to jump, it needs to be in a gravitational low.
 This means away from any system or large celestial objects and clear of other craft (by 1 minute).
 1 hour outside of system space is typical.
-Thus, a Light Jump can only be performed in dead space.
+Thus, a light jump can only be performed in dead space.
 This is a pain because you need to travel to the edge of the system before you can leave.

-Light Jumps are susceptible to space-time faults.
+light jumps are susceptible to space-time faults.
 A ship is likely to come out of jump immediately when encountering one - requiring the vessel to make another jump.
-It is uncommon that any damage will be done to the Light Jump engine unless it is old or already damaged.
+It is uncommon that any damage will be done to the light jump engine unless it is old or already damaged.

-> TIP: Light Jumps of this kind are old-fashioned and rarely found on modern craft.
-Most craft use Point to Point Light Jumps (given below).
+> TIP: light jumps of this kind are old-fashioned and rarely found on modern craft.
+Most craft use Point to Point light jumps (given below).

-### Point to Point Light Jump
+### Point to Point light jump
-The original Light Jump engine design is millennia old.
-The Point to Point Light Jump engine (PTP) takes sensor information, an improved star chart and more accurate engine for precise jumps.
+The original light jump engine design is millennia old.
+The Point to Point light jump engine (PTP) takes sensor information, an improved star chart and more accurate engine for precise jumps.
 The PTP is very much like its old variant, except for two major points:

 1. PTP can begin a jump from high orbit, as long as it is clear of any Orbitals.
 2. PTP can end a jump within system space of another system but may not jump straight into high orbit.